btaba/blog/_posts/2018-12-01-ramen-logs.markdown

 Now for the pièce de résistance, the beef broth ramen.
 The broth had an initially impressive thick flavor.
 I had the bone marrow and it was pretty good but I think they added butter.
 The noodles were nice and thin, complementing the thick broth, but I would have liked less mushy noodles (they were overcooked)!
 The wagyu beef brisket tasted like...brisket.
 And the egg was good but a piece of raw garlic was placed in each egg half – a bit jarring to say the least.
 As far as the appetizer, the kakuni pork bao had too much mayo, the bun was too dry and sweet, and the pork wasn't that great either.
 Let's just say that the experience did not convert me into a beef broth lover.

 Overall, I'd say Shinka's ramen is very similar to their décor.
 Everything is a bit overdone and kitschy.
 I'm left with a garlic taste in my mouth as I write this review...
 I feel like I should give their tonkotsu or chicken shoyu a try, but I'm not sure I want to go back.
 Nevertheless, I could see how some folks might actually really like Shinka.
-The style is just not for me.
+This style is just not for me.

 <table class="tg">